Khashiev/CareerTrack2/README.md

 ## Preamble

-A resume presents you, your skills and experience.
+A resume showcases you, your skills, and your experience.
  Remember that you are not writing a resume for yourself, but for an employer.
-Imagine you're an employer and you're reading your resume.
-Before sending a response, think if you would like to invite such a candidate for an interview.
+Imagine that you're an employer reading your resume.
+Before you send a reply, think about whether you would like to invite such a candidate for an interview.

-A resume consists of certain sections:
+A resume consists of several sections:

 1. Position and contact information;
 2. Experience description;